ramyabala221190/TSBasicConcepts/README.md

 In the above example, prop is an index which could be a number or string type [prop:string|number] The value of the property again can be string or number :string|number

-Doubts:
+CompileTime and Runtime checking using Interfaces

+While this is great for internal code type checking, it does not guard against the kind of invalid input you may encounter externally.
+By default, TypeScript does not verify types at runtime in order to avoid runtime overhead and aggressively optimize runtime performance as a part of its design goals.

-In User interface even if only few properties are declared, when an array of user objects with additional properties are received, there are no errors.
+In User interface even if only few properties are declared, when an array of user objects with additional properties are received via api, there are no errors.

-But If I create a json and assign it to the property of interface User, then it throws an error if the json contains additional
+But If I create a json and assign it to the property of interface User, then it throws an error if the json contains additional properties.

+So for data available in advance, compile time errors will be thrown if data structure does not match the interface.
+If data available at runtime, interface does not do any typechecking.

+A type guard is some expression that performs a runtime check that guarantees the type in some scope

 ### Types and its usage